 Now that I am in full retirement mode, I can easily see where I went right and where I went wrong on my path here.
 That’s why it is good to at least listen to someone who has had the experience on the road to retirement and can offer you what is hopefully sage advice.

-From time to time, your financial plan is something you may even utter out loud to yourself, family, and friends, but more often it’s just inside your head and tucked away behind the things you do in life and at work.
-After all, it is the reason you look for a good job and work hard, isn’t it?
+From time to time, your financial plan is something you may utter out loud to yourself, family, and friends, but more often it’s just inside your head and tucked away behind the things you do in life and at work.
+After all, it is a big reason you look for a good job and work hard in the first place, isn’t it?

 That’s why it is a requirement to get grounded and know what the basic principles are to help get to your goals.